 Check out more marine life on a dolphin tour

 The Strait of Gibraltar is a breeding ground for several types of dolphin including Common, Striped and Bottlenose and, if you’re lucky you’ll spot at least one.
 During certain times of the year you might also get to see whales up close.

-There are two tour operators – the Yellow Boat and the Blue Boat – both departing from Ocean Village where you’ll be able to buy tickets if you haven’t purchased them in advance (which I’d recommend in high season).
+There are two tour companies – the Yellow Boat and the Blue Boat – both operating from Ocean Village where you’ll be able to buy tickets if you haven’t purchased them in advance (which I’d recommend in high season).

 From Casemates Square, a former site of public executions but now a buzzing mix of bars and restaurants, you can walk up Main Street to Trafalgar Cemetery.

 Exceptionally busy when there are cruise ships in port, Main Street is home to some of the big names from the British high street as well as plenty of electronic stores and shops selling perfume and cosmetics.
 Shopping might not be your thing but it’s interesting to see evidence of the influences on Gibraltar over the years – from traditional British red telephone and post boxes to buildings with Moorish and Andalucian facades.